Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 AI

-According to Kyiv, the forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine.
+According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine.

 The bloodiest day in the history of Moscow’s forces occurred on May 13 when they suffered 1,740 reported casualties.